LukeMS/keltor/rst/index.rst

 Marriages
 ==========

-In the Middle Lands, the purpose of any marriage is to join people together and create a family of some kind.
+In the `Middle Lands`_, the purpose of any marriage is to join people together and create a family of some kind.
 All types of unions are possible but not all types are fully accepted in every place.
 As example, the Jute Rhone of the northern lands practice group marriages.
 While they are not the only ones, they are a minority.
 For them, it is normal to have three or more people, all of whom are married to each other.
 Many people, not of this minority, see it as odd.
 Some others do not, even if they don't practice the same customs.
 It is accepted because all recognize the importance of protecting diversity of customs and respecting one another.

 The reason(s) behind a marriage can be based on love or gain.
 Generally speaking, when the motivation of the participants are the dominate factors, love wins out as the reason to get married.
 However, when their parents control matters, gain has more to do with marriage than love.
 For nobles, it is rare that they are allowed to marry for love.
 While commoners do marry for love it is still not as widespread as it could be.
-The fact is that marriage for gain is the dominate reason because arranged marriages are the most common type of marriage in the Middle Lands.
+The fact is that marriage for gain is the dominate reason because arranged marriages are the most common type of marriage in the `Middle Lands`_.

 Marriage rites very widely from place to place and by religion.
 It is common that someone officiate the ceremony.
 While this is often a religious figure, it could be a village elder, it could be the local noble or a proxy of the noble.
 Witnesses are another commonality.
 At the very least, each party in the marriage has a witness, often family.
 More commonly, it is an event for most, if not the whole village to come see.